 CfP’s primary goal is to create a community of Palestinians and Israelis demonstrating, through their cooperation and non-violent struggle, that “There is Another Way.”
-The movement aims to change attitudes on a mass scale and create a joint groundswell of support in order to end the occupation and bring peace to both peoples.
+The movement aims to change attitudes on a mass scale and create joint support for an end to the occupation, and for peace, equality and freedom for all.

 - Combatants for Peace is Unique.